erickcastelli/phasex/README.md

 Current version: 0.8.1

-Phasex is piace of software written in C++ to automate and compare multiple haplotyping runs using Shapeit4 and/or Beagle 4.
+Phasex is a software written in C++ to automate and compare multiple haplotyping runs using Shapeit4 and/or Beagle 4.

-It has been used mainly for haplotyping of HLA and KIR alleles in different studies, but it can be used for haplotyping of other genes.
-It is suitable for datasets of thosands of samples but limited number os variants (e.g., 5000 samples, 3000 variants).
+It has been used mainly for haplotyping of HLA and KIR alleles in different studies.
+Still, it can be used for haplotyping of other genes.
+It is suitable for datasets of thousands of samples but a limited number of variants (e.g., 5000 samples, 3000 variants).
 Phasex will automate parallel runs and compare the results, fixing the haplotypes with concordance rates over a threshold to subsequent runs.

 ## How to compile and install phasex:
 First, you need Boost to compile phasex.
 On Ubuntu, we recommend using sudo-apt-get install libboost-all-dev.
 On Macos, we recommend use homebrew: brew install boost